conmurphy/hands-on-lab-terraform/README.md

 `terraform destroy -auto-approve`

  - You will need to enter the ACI URL, username, and password.
 Use your **username** for the tenant name

- - You will also need to type `yes` when asked if you really want to destroy all resources?

   ```